Frequently Asked Questions

 Q. Where do the horses that come into SAFE come from?

-Currently, the majority of our horses come to us via Animal Control seizures or horses that are surrendered to Animal Control.
-The previous owners of these horses are sometimes facing criminal animal neglect charges and the horses are placed on hold until the resolution of the case.
-When we have the space available, we will accept owner surrenders from people facing extreme situations in which the life, health, or safety of their horse is at risk.
+Our first priority is to intake horses from Animal Control seizures or surrenders.
+Animal Control is supported by law enforcement, which gives them the authority to remove neglected and abused horses and to prosecute owners for criminal animal neglect.
+SAFE strives to support Animal Control efforts by taking ownership of horses after they become the property of Animal Control.
+We also accept owner surrenders from people facing extreme situations in which the life, health, or safety of their horse is at risk.
 We do not take horses from auctions or feedlots; instead we are committed to helping horses before they end up in the slaughter pipeline whenever possible.

 Q. Does SAFE take only horses of a particular breed, age, or type?

 SAFE is an all-breed equine rescue.
 To date, we have had horses in our program representing almost every breed including miniature horses, Shetland ponies, drafts, Quarter Horses, Thoroughbreds, Arabians, Saddlebreds, Paints, Morgans, Appaloosas, Standardbreds, Halflingers, Paso Finos, and one American Bashkir Curly.
 We have taken in everything from pregnant mares and foals to senior horses well into their 30s.
 We do not focus exclusively on “adoptable” horses, but our goal is to get every horse we get in to an adoptable state, even if they are only suitable as a companion.
 We do not have permanent residents at SAFE, except for our mini horse mascots, Sunny and Shasta.
-While we are an “equine” rescue, we have not yet had any donkeys or mules in our program, but that’s not to say we won’t in the future!
+While we are an “equine” rescue, it wasn’t until 2022, 17 years after our inception, that we were called upon to help our first mule.

 Q. What is SAFE’s euthanasia policy?